jameslafferty/Term-Menu-Order/readme.txt

 3. 'menu_order' available when editing a term.

 == Changelog ==

+= 0.2 =
+* Added French language support.
+Thank you to Frederick Marcoux for this contribution!

 = 0.1.3 =
-Updated autoloader to include try... catch block for handling autoload exceptions.
+* Updated autoloader to include try... catch block for handling autoload exceptions.

 = 0.1.2 =
 * Attached plugin init to 'init' action hook instead of 'after_theme_setup' to catch custom taxonomies added by theme.